steffenfritz/FileTrove/README.md

 	a) If you don't have already a NSRL database, you have to download it.
 Please be patient.

-	b) If you have a NSRL database copy/move it do the "db" directory that ftrove just created.
+	b) If you have a NSRL database copy/move it to the "db" directory that ftrove just created.

 4. You are ready to go!